-- Individual consultations and exams: a \$15 Copayment per visit

-- Group consultations and exams: a

-\$5 Copayment per visit
+- Individual chemical dependency evaluation and treatment: a \$15 Copayment per visit - Group chemical dependency treatment: a \$5 Copayment per visit center approved by the Medical Group.

-We cover methadone maintenance treatment at no charge for pregnant Members during pregnancy and for two months after delivery at a licensed treatment center approved by the Medical Group.
 We do not cover methadone maintenance treatment in any other circumstances.

+We cover methadone maintenance treatment at no charge for pregnant Members during pregnancy and for two months after delivery at a licensed treatment